smolquants/y2k-audit-2022/audit/insurance-pricing.md

 A two-player example to illustrate:

-- Seller deposits $1M of ETH in the risk vault ot underwrite the depeg insurance
+- Seller deposits $1M of ETH in the risk vault to underwrite the depeg insurance
 - Buyer deposits $0.01 of ETH in the hedge vault to buy the depeg insurance *on $1M payout*
 - If depeg occurs, buyer receives $1M and seller receives $0.01.